ashwilliams-creator/Neighborhood-Vibe-Recommendation-Tool/README.md

 # 🌍 Dynamic Neighborhood Insights

-A lightweight AI-powered platform that provides basic property recommendations based on user preferences, past stays, and nearby events.
+A lightweight platform that provides property and neighborhood "vibe" recommendations based on user preferences, past stays, and nearby events.

 ---